-The deep rich taste of this chocolate pasta is spiced by a kick of red chili oil.
+The deep rich taste of this chocolate pasta is spiced by a kick of red chile oil.
 But the ricotta cheese and avocado tame the heat, leaving you with a balanced baked pasta dish.

 When I was living in California, Jonathan always brought back chocolates for me from London every time he visited (he’s a sweet one!).
 One of my favorite chocolates came from Hotel Chocolat, a British chocolatier and cocoa grower.
 It’s a pretty fascinating company because they’ve consolidated all the steps of the chocolate process – from growing cocoa, to making chocolate, to selling it.
 It’s even possible to visit their plantation hotel in Saint Lucia!
 Talk about a luxury vacation for a chocolate lover!
 I’ve come across them a few times since being in London, and each time, I stop by some chocospiration.

 Today I went for a run to try out a coffee shop that is all the rave here – Monmouth.
 The verdict?
 Delicately delicious!
 But even better, next door is the Hotel Chocolat boutique store.
 I popped in and found me some chocolate pasta.
 I came back with 2 bags – one for today, one for later.
-Today’s is Chocolate Pasta con Chili and Ricotta.
+Today’s is Chocolate Pasta con Chiles and Ricotta.
 What’s for later?

-Chocolate Pasta con Chili and Ricotta Recipe
+Chocolate Pasta con Chiles and Ricotta Recipe

 Pasta Bake and Sauce